the-events-calendar/the-events-calendar/readme.txt

 * Google Calendar import now works and truncates appropriately for extremely long event listings (thanks for the fix, Andy Fragen!)
 * Fixed settings page slug so as not to break backwards compatibility
 * Got rid of a superfluous daily query of events that was running for once-per-day every month-view load, thereby improving overall load speed
-* Tweaked a bug where TribeEvents::uglyLink() was missing Ôday'
+* Tweaked a bug where TribeEvents::uglyLink() was missing ï¿½day'
 * A message is now displayed in place of the events-slug boxes when a user does not have pretty permalinks enabled.
 * Next/previous links no longer navigate in order of event ID when pretty permalinks are disabled.
 * Contributors are now able to create recurring events.
 * Fixed an issue with single quotes getting converted to funky characters upon saving on Additional Fields and other Settings --> The Events Calendar tabs.
 * Addressed various other bugs with the Additional Fields tab in Settings --> The Events Calendar.
 * Tiny patch to help integrate with the Duotive theme.
 * Fixed category rewrite slug issue that occurred with certain permalink structures.